Desktop VersionSite MapContact UsShare RSS

 4. conduct sample check of the evidence relied on and the record of the steps taken for carrying out the required procedures; and

-5. review the correctness or completeness of the financial account information return.
+5. review the correctness and completeness of the financial account information return.

 back to top